 We also offer an abundant u-pick section (for shareholders only).
 The u-pick includes strawberries, peas, beans, herbs, cherry tomatoes and flowers, and is well-loved by people of all ages.
 U-pick crops are usually available on a take-what-you-can-use basis, and are a great opportunity for fresh eating, freezing, canning, and/or drying.
 We aim to have more than enough food available for our shareholders.
 The leftovers from CSA pick-ups are donated to the local food shelf in order to share this fresh, nutritious food with our friends and neighbors in need.

 We believe in growing food sustainably and creating community around food, and have been happily farming here since 2006.

 Prairie Drifter Farm

 Prairie Drifter Farm is a diversified, certified organic vegetable farm serving the Minnesota communities of Litchfield, Dassel, and Saint Cloud through Community Supported Agriculture.
 Pick-up locations include the farm, Litchfield Natural Food Co-op, Dassel Community Room, and the Good Earth Food Co-op in Saint Cloud.

 Our farm is committed to building community through food, stewarding the land, and supporting vibrant habitat and soils through our farming practices.
-We are committed to social justice in the food system and work with the Harvest for the Hungry program to bring over 3,000 pounds of produce each year to local food shelves.
+We are committed to social justice in the food system and work with the Local Food for Every Table program to bring over 3,000 pounds of produce each year to local food shelves.

 Members are welcome to visit or volunteer throughout the season to nurture the connection they seek with their farm.
 Each share box includes a newsletter with simple but delicious recipes that will get you excited to turn your share box into tasty meals and snacks for your family.
 First and foremost, we strive to provide you with fresh, clean produce that looks great and tastes delicious.